Before the Storm

 - Water for drinking and food preparation should be used only if the public water system has been declared safe.
 In an emergency, water may be obtained by draining a hot water tank or melting ice cubes.

 - Flooded basements should be drained and cleaned carefully.
-Structural damage will occur if water is pumped out too quickly.
-After the floodwaters around your property have subsided, begin draining the basement in stages, about one-third of the water volume each day.
+Structural damage can occur if water is pumped out too quickly.
+Consult a restoration professional for assistance.

 What does national flood insurance mean to you?